raml-org/raml-tutorial-08/tutorial.md

 As you can see in the POST definition, its body contains two possible content-types.
 The `binary/octet-stream` simply expects `file-content` to be sent as a parameter.
 It's a valid and popular technique for APIs that supporting files.
 Unfortunately, it makes the API impossible to call from a web browser (at least with the purpose of uploading a file).

-For the `multipart/form-data` (and also the `application/x-www-form-urlencoded`), it is possible to define a map of "formParameters", defining this map the same way that the rest of the RAML ones (in this case, the "file" field is required and of type "file").
+For the `multipart/form-data` (and also the `application/x-www-form-urlencoded`), it is possible to define a map of "properties", defining this map the same way that the rest of the RAML ones (in this case, the "file" field is required and of type "file").

 ### Schemas